ericelliott/jiron/README.md

 Jiron
 =====

-A hypermedia mime type based on Siren and the Jade template language.
+A hypermedia type based on Siren and the Jade template language.

 > Part or small portion of a whole: patch of fog.